 We outline the steps for installing MRtrix3 on a Linux machine.
-Please consult Troubleshooting if you encounter any issues with the configure, build or runtime operations of MRtrix3.
+Please consult the MRtrix3 forum if you encounter any issues with the configure, build or runtime operations of MRtrix3.

 Check requirements

 To install MRtrix3, you will need the following: